quasarframework/quasar-framework.org/source/guide/app-installation.md

 $ quasar init <folder_name>
 ```

-Note that you don't need separate starter kits if you want to build any of the options described above.
-This one can seamlessly handle all of them.
+Note that you don't need separate projects if you want to build any of the options described above.
+This one project can seamlessly handle all of them.

-Make sure you familiarize yourself with the [Quasar CLI](/guide/quasar-cli.html) because you will be using it a lot.
+To continue your learning about Quasar, you should familiarize yourself with the [Quasar CLI](/guide/quasar-cli.html) in depth, because you will be using it a lot.

 ## What's Included